 When we say maintain, we also include washing your bike after your riding sessions.

-If you are wondering what are the basic tools for your bike, you need to read this article: Ten mountain bike tools you must have.
+If you are wondering what are the basic tools that you need for your bike, you need to read this article: Ten mountain bike tools you must have.

 10. Hardtail Mountain Are Bikes Good For Beginners